JD & Transfer Admission

 Transfer applications are accepted year-round and do not need to follow the regular JD application deadline.
 We understand transfer applicants may need to wait until their current semester grades are posted to apply.

 Generally, a 2.75 GPA is necessary to qualify for admission.
 In addition to the application and personal statement, all transfer applicants must provide a copy of the law school report (CAS), as well as a complete official transcript and letter of good standing from the Law School previously attended.
-Students who wish to transfer to UIC John Marshall Law School must complete an LSAC application online.
+Students who wish to transfer to the University of Illinois Chicago School of Law must complete an LSAC application online.
 There is no application fee.